< 1914 1916 >

 1915 Models

-A perceptive observer might have deduced from these price reductions and model changes that the company was in a period of transition.
-In January of 1915 this became clear when Paige dropped the Model 25 line.
-The Model 36 touring car and roadster continued as "Four-36" models.
+In January of 1915 Paige dropped the Model 25 line entirely.
+Model 36 autos continued as "Four-36" models.
 Paige claimed the Glenwood touring car and its companion roadster had given given universal satisfaction, required no changes in design or high experimental and engineering costs, and offered either for the new, lower price of $1,075.
+The four-passenger Montrose Coupé was no longer advertised.

-The big news was a new six-cylinder line, consisting of the Fairfield touring car and the Meadowbrook roadster.
-The Company modestly described the new line as the "Ultimate Six" and the standard by which all other "Sixes" were to be judged.
+The Company modestly described the new six-cylinder Fairfield touring car as the "Ultimate Six" and the standard by which all other "Sixes" were to be judged.
+An article in The Horseless Age Magazine, December 23, 1914, described in detail the new touring car.

 1915 Six